RishabhkmrRK/RishabhkmrRK/README.md

 - 🌱 I’m currently learning **Data Science and Machine learning**.
-- 🔭 I’m currently working on Deep Learning and Natural Language Process machine learning projects.
+- 🔭 I’m currently working on Deep Learning and Natural Language Processing machine learning projects.
 - ⚡ I focus on making end to end projects which involves solving real life problems.
 <!-- 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...